relhamdi/addon-contextual_search/README.md

 ## Installation

 1. Clone this repo / Download as zip (then unzip) at the desired location
+2. Register your search engines (as said in the previous part)
-2. Type in `chrome://extensions/` in your Chromium browser
+3. Type in `chrome://extensions/` in your Chromium browser
-3. Enable developer mode (if needed)
+4. Enable developer mode (if needed)
-4. Select *loading an unpacked extension* and select the repo's directory
+5. Select *loading an unpacked extension* and select the repo's directory

 ## Usage